infamousjoeg/openshift-conjur-deploy/README.md

 sequence to create and configure a Conjur cluster comprised of one Master, two Standbys, and two read-only Followers.

-Please note that these scripts currently overprivilege the `default` service account with the `anyuid` SCC to allow it to write files to disk.
-This privilege will become more restricted in future iterations of this project.
+Please note that the deploy scripts grant the `anyuid` SCC to the default service account in the project that contains Conjur as configuring standbys and followers requires root access.

 When the deploy scripts finish, they will print out the URL and credentials that you need to access Conjur from outside the OpenShift environment.
 You can access